 A year of promises, a year to hope, and a year of surprises.
-The scribbles from the December dairy had a single entry.
+The scribbles from the December diary had a single entry.

 New Year came in and before we realized it, the calendar of 2020 began to roll.
 A little into the third month, Germany declared a complete lockdown.